 - 8.1.
-Staff, volunteers and governors must follow the procedures set out below in the event of a safeguarding issue. - 8.2.
+Staff, volunteers and governors are expected to be able to identify and recognise forms of abuse, neglect and exploitation and follow the procedures set out below in the event of a safeguarding issue. - 8.2.
 Please note in this and subsequent sections, you should take any references to the DSL to mean "the DSL (or deputy DSL)".